Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Test Cases

 \subsection{Effect of Constraints}

 The effect of the different constraints on the \gls{cam} design is analyzed, considering impulses on the last two orbits before the conjunction.
-Figure \ref{effectOfObj} shows the contour lines corresponding to $\bar{d}_{min} = 2$ km, $\bar{P}_{C,\max} = 1E-4$ (the case of the previous section), and $\bar{P}_{C} = 1E-6$.
-The collision probability constraint is the less restrictive one, corresponding to a $\Delta v = 0.0281$ m/s and five impulses.
-The maximum collision probability requires $\Delta v = 0.2881$ m/s and 48 impulses, slightly higher than the previous section's case due to the shorter time to the conjunction.
+Figure \ref{effectOfObj} shows the contour lines corresponding to $\bar{d}_{min} = 2$ km, $\bar{P}_{C,\max} = 10^{-4}$ (the case of the previous section), and $\bar{P}_{C} = 10^{-6}$.
+The collision probability constraint is the less restrictive one, corresponding to a $\Delta v = 28.1$ mm/s and five impulses.
+The maximum collision probability requires $\Delta v = 288.1$ mm/s and 48 impulses, slightly higher than the previous section's case as it closer to the conjunction.
 However, these two constraints are characterized by the same elliptical shape on the b-plane with different sizes.
-The minimum distance constraint is a circle, and the chosen value of $2$ km results in the most constraining one resulting in $\Delta v = 0.5274$ m/s and 88 impulses.
+The minimum distance constraint is a circle, and the chosen value of $2$ km results in the most constraining one, resulting in $\Delta v = 527.4$ mm/s and 88 impulses.
 Changing the constraint value makes it possible to identify a line of optimal target points on the b-plane.
-An example is provided in Fig. \ref{effectOfObjValue} where different values of $\bar{P}_{C,\max}$ are considered, resulting in $\Delta v \in [0.0064, 0.4311]$ m/s.
-A trade-off between safety and propellant consumption is enabled by the rapid calculation of \gls{cam}.
+An example is provided in Fig. \ref{effectOfObjValue} where different values of $\bar{P}_{C,\max}$ are considered, resulting in $\Delta v \in [6.4, 431.1]$ mm/s.
+A trade-off between safety and propellant consumption is enabled by the rapid calculation of the \gls{cam}.